EashwarPrabu/Network-File-System/README.md

 # Network-File-System
-An simple implementation of some of the features of RFC 1813 Network File System (NFS) in C language using Socket Programming!
+A simple implementation of some of the features of RFC 1813 Network File System (NFS) in C language using Socket Programming!